HughP/LinguisticsLibrarianList/LinguisticWebServices.md

 * PELDA (unknown URL; provider contacted) - Service Provider: _University of Washington Bothell and University of Montana_ - attempts to do phoneme extraction and trascritpion from audio corpora. **Currently in Beta.**

 ##Services with meta-language data
 * [LL-MAP](http://www.llmap.org) - Service Provider: _LinguistList_ - A tool for looking at the geographical dispersion of language users.
-Users can provide their own data as well as look at geo-aligned previously claimed data in the form of published maps. **Service is currently not fuctional.**
+Users can provide their own data as well as look at geo-aligned previously claimed data in the form of published maps. **Service is currently not fuctional.** Former provider was [Institute for Geospatial Research & Education](http://igre.emich.edu/igre/gisresearch/international/ll_map) at [Eastern Michigan University](http://www.emich.edu/) (EMU was also the former host of LinguistList)

 ## License
 [![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-nc-sa/4.0/)